News

 The Oxford Design Review panel was set up in 2020 in partnership with Oxford City Council to provide pre-application design advice to applicants and Oxford City Council.
 Gort Scott has worked on projects of varying scale within Oxford, including a masterplan for Grade II listed Oxford Covered Market, a transformative development for St Hilda’s College, and Oxford North life sciences laboratory.

-Planning approval secured for more than 300 affordable homes at Silverton Quays in the Royal Docks
+Planning approval secured for more than 300 affordable homes at Silvertown Quays in the Royal Docks

 Our proposals for 326 new affordable homes and ten townhouses at Silvertown were approved by Newham Council Planning Committee.